Interview with Frank L. Stile, MD, FACS

 Catherine Maley, MBA: Thank you so much for being on Beauty and the Biz.I really appreciate it.

-Catherine Maley, MBA: super.
+Catherine Maley, MBA: Oh, it was super.
 All right, everybody.
 That’s a wrap for us.
 If you do have any questions or feedback for me, please go ahead and leave them on my website at www.CatherineMaley.com.
 You can certainly subscribe to Beauty and the Biz, if you haven’t done so already.

 So, you don’t miss out on any episodes.
 And if you want to reach out on Instagram, Go checks out Dr. Stile on Instagram.
 It’s really good.
 If you want to check out my boring one is @CatherineMaleyMBA that’s it.
 It’s a wrap and we will talk to you later.
 Take care.